danyel513/parking-lot/README.md

 Dynamic Gate Control: The servo motor-controlled gate opens automatically upon detecting an approaching vehicle, granting access to the parking area, and closes after the vehicle passes through.
 Real-time Display: Utilizes an LCD screen to provide real-time information, including the number of available parking spots and status messages.
 Status Indication: LED indicators provide visual feedback, signaling the system's operational status.
 A red LED indicates standby mode, while a green LED signifies active operation.
+RFID card reader: he system enters automatically in "admin mode" if an admin card is presented at the RF reader module.
+The gate will now be open all the time and the administrator can adjust te parking spots number.

 How It Works